top of page

 What will that feel like for the one left alone.

 The other night I watched the tv show, The Middle.
 There was a scene where Mike takes Sue on a college visit.
-He ends up asking her if he was a bad dad because he didn’t do the “big things” no sprinkle pancakes,no daddy daughter days.
+He ends up asking her if he was a bad dad because he didn’t do the “big things”, like sprinkle pancake saturdays, no daddy daughter days.

 Sue tells him he was the best dad.